Race Day: Sunday, 1 December 2019

 Important!
 We do not make judgement calls on disqualifications based on reports from other competitors.
 Unless advised otherwise by the competitor in question, we trust the integrity of our competitive walkers.
 In all cases, the Race Director’s decision shall be final.

 It is compulsory for all participants to attend, listen to and heed the advice of the safety briefing.
 Above all else, however, please understand that no roads are closed during the event.
 You have sole responsibility for your own safety.
 Do not leave any pavement, cross any road, pass any driveway unless you deem it is safe for you to do so.

 Please remind your own spectators that they should not attempt to accompany you in vehicles, bikes or otherwise.
 They must follow the normal rules of the road to reach vantage points.

 Important!
 A copy of the approved Health & Safety plan is available from Running Events on request.

-Remember that other a small area near the start and finish of the event, all roads are open to the public at all times.
-Even where a road closure is in place, we cannot guarantee the course will be traffic free.
-Stick to the pavement where directed to do so and do not cross any intersection unless you have determined to your own satisfaction that it is safe to do so.
+Remember that other a very small area near the start and finish of the event, all roads are open to the public at all times.
+Stick to the pavement where one exists and do not cross any intersection unless you have determined to your own satisfaction that it is safe to do so.